‘I am proud.’ Demi Lovato comes out as nonbinary | Times Leader

 Lovato said they picked gender-neutral pronouns as “this best represents the fluidity I feel in my gender expression.”
 They added, “I’m doing this for those out there that haven’t been able to share who they truly are with their loved ones.”

-The singer behind such hits as “Sorry Not Sorry,” “Heart Attack” and “Stone Cold” recently shared their personal struggles with mental health and addiction in a YouTube documentary, which followed their journey prior to and following .
+The singer behind such hits as “Sorry Not Sorry,” “Heart Attack” and “Stone Cold” recently shared their personal struggles with mental health and addiction in a YouTube documentary, which followed their journey prior to and following a near-fatal overdose in 2018.